josephJaoNasser/multi-output-image-compressor-js/README.md

 ```

 ### __Output__
-For each image fed into the compressor, an array of objects containing the following information(below) will be returned:
+An array of objects containing the following information(below) will be returned.
 ```javascript
 [
    {